drCrowned/rojoworkflow-template/README.md

 ## Closing Remarks
 Well, this is it!
 You now have a Rojo-Roblox Studio workflow at your fingertips.
 You don't have to do everything within VSC, do note that Rojo isn't necessary for Roblox games.
 It's just a valuable tool for professional developers, big studios, and people who like source control and GitHub.

 Thanks to sleitnick (this guy here --> https://www.youtube.com/@sleitnick1) for his amazing *Advanced Roblox Project Setup* video.
 I still use it for my projects and look up to him as one of my motivations.
-This guide is basically his video but shorter?
+This guide is his video but shorter?

 Any questions can be asked in issues or discussions, I'll be happy to answer them.
 Just note that I'm still actively learning the whole...
 "Git thing, CD/CI Pipeline thingy, whatever complicated term out there", so we're in this together!